XCrazyCubeX/Flappybird-Reinforcement-learning/README.md

-If no models exist it will start training a new model.
+If no models exist it will start training a new model. u can use "count" variable to define how many models exists in each process.

 The models are found inside the models folder. like this:

 process_0_model_0

+model 0 does NOT mean no models.
+It just counts from 0

 ## play game using the trained agent